praekeltfoundation/ai4gd-momconnect-haystack/README.md

 }
 ```

-### ANC Survey
+### Surveys
-The ANC (Antenatal Care) survey is handled through the `/v1/anc-survey` endpoint.
+Surveys are handled through the `/v1/survey` endpoint.
 It receives a POST request with a JSON body, with the following fields:

+`survey_id`: Which survey this is for.
+Currently there is one survey, `anc`

 `user_input`: The message that the user sent to us, as a string